Summary

 To forecast where ergothioneine is acting in the body to exert these benefits, it’s helpful to look at how its receptor is distributed between tissues.
 OCTN1 is on most, if not all, tissues, and the gene that holds the blueprint for OCTN1 is widely expressed on human tissues.
 Notably, it’s expressed in the small intestine, so dietary ergothioneine is taken up in the gut.
 It’s also expressed in the kidney tubules, so ergothioneine is reabsorbed, not just peed out.
 And it’s expressed on immune cells such as monocytes and neutrophils.
 Based on OCTN1 distribution, it might be that ergothioneine helps protect cells that are prone to excessive oxidative stress, stepping in to support primary antioxidant defences when they’re taxed to near their limits.

-Some of ergothioneine’s antioxidant activity seems to be mediated by ergothioneine’s interaction with NRF2, a key coordinator of cellular antioxidant responses that defend against subsequent stressors.
+Some of ergothioneine’s activity seems to be mediated by ergothioneine’s interaction with NRF2, a key coordinator of cellular responses that defend against subsequent stressors.
 Within cells, OCTN1 isn’t distributed evenly, and mitochondria seem to really value ergothioneine.
 OCTN1 isn’t the only way cells and their constituents take up ergothioneine, and mitochondria probably use other transport mechanisms to take up ergothioneine.
 It’s thought that ergothioneine acts via these transporters to help protect mitochondrial DNA from damage.
 Ergothioneine thereby targets several hallmarks of aging, including genomic instability, mitochondrial dysfunction, and chronic inflammation.

 Positive effects of ergothioneine on human health

 Blood levels of ergothioneine increase during growth and development, reach a peak in early adulthood, then dwindle until the end of life.
 Frailty, dysfunction, and several chronic, age-related diseases are associated with particularly low levels, including mild cognitive impairment, Alzheimer’s disease, Parkinson’s disease, Crohn’s disease, and several cardiovascular and metabolic diseases.
-One of the things that’s most compelling about some of these studies is that they use unbiased methods in which they look whether any of hundreds or thousands of markers in the blood associate with disease… and ergothioneine keeps popping up.
+One of the things that’s most compelling about some of these studies is that they use unbiased methods to look at whether any of hundreds or thousands of markers in the blood associate with disease… and ergothioneine keeps popping up.

 We look forward to future clinical research on ergothioneine, for the research done on other animals is hugely encouraging and raises the possibility that ergothioneine might be a conditionally essential nutrient.
 This work has shown positive effects of ergothioneine intake on many bodily tissues.
 To give just a few examples, ergothioneine improves proxies of mood and sleep in a rat model of depression, defends the eye against excessive oxidative stress, mitigates age-related hearing loss (in males only), protects the liver and kidneys against diabetes-related damage, minimises lung damage in an experimental model of acute respiratory distress syndrome, helps to maintain sperm numbers and health during exposure to the chemotherapy drug cisplatin, boosts exercise performance by enhancing mitochondrial function, and protects the skin against damage from UV radiation.